China speaks multiple languages

 Taiwan

 Before 1945, most of the population of Taiwan were Han Chinese, who spoke Hokkien or Hakka, with a minority speaking Formosan languages (aboriginals) and Japanese.
 When the Kuomintang retreated to the island, they brought a substantial influx of speakers of Mandarin (and other dialects from across China), and the use of Mandarin was promoted over the earlier dialects and native languages.
 From the 1970s, the government further promoted Mandarin, and required Mandarin for official purposes, and increased its use in broadcasting.
 From the 1990s, Taiwanese native languages were offered again in addition to Mandarin in elementary and middle schools.
+Currently, the national languages of Taiwan are Mandarin, Hokkien, Hakka, and Formosan languages.
+For announcements in public transport, Mandarin, Hokkien, and Hakka are used.

 Singapore